Johannes Streich: Interwar period

-Streich was retained in the postwar Reichswehr (Imperial Defence) and, having developed an interest in motorized warfare, in 1921 was based in Hannover as a commander of motor transport company.
+Streich was retained in the postwar Reichswehr (Imperial Defence) and, having developed an interest in motorized warfare, in 1921 was based in Hannover as a commander of a motor transport company.
 He was promoted to hauptmann (captain) two years later.
 By 1930 he was an advisor in the Army Ordnance Office and played a role in the development of armoured vehicles including the Panzer I tank.
-He took command of 15th Panzer Regiment in 1935, having been promoted oberstleutnant (lieutenant colonel).
+He took command of the 15th Panzer Regiment in 1935, having been promoted oberstleutnant (lieutenant colonel).

-His new command was part of 8th Panzer Brigade, 5th Panzer Division, and was part of the force that occupied the Sudetenland in 1938.
+His new command was part of the 8th Panzer Brigade, 5th Panzer Division, and was part of the force that occupied the Sudetenland in 1938.
 As a regimental commander, Streich had difficult relationships with two of his battalion commanders.
 By early 1939, tensions had escalated to the point where Streich's divisional commander had to resolve the situation by moving the two junior officers to new roles with other units.